Table of contents

 What is a burndown chart?
 The ultimate guide

-What is a burndown chart?
+So, what is a burndown chart?

 Why is a burndown chart important?

-Burndown charts originated in the agile framework to help teams monitor progress.
+Burndown charts originated in the Agile framework to help teams monitor progress.
 They visualize the work left and the time remaining in a sprint or project.

 Imagine a graph with time on the horizontal axis and work on the vertical axis.
 The line slopes downward, showing decreasing work over time.